meireles/git-utils/README.md

 # git-utils

 git related convenience functions.
-In bash.
+In bash because I like suffering.
+License: GPL3

 ## Install

-Just source `got-utils.sh` from your rc or profile.
+Source `git-utils.sh` from rc or profile (whatever works for non-interactive sessions).
 An environmental variable `GIT_UTILS_ROOT` points to the script dir and function names are exported (`export -f function_name`).

 ## Functions